 If you ever intend to start your own restaurant, hotel, or any other service company, it might be a good idea to understand what went wrong with this OP’s startup.
 Learn from his mistakes and be better.

-Lines to note: So before you choose a business name, domain, make a logo, or legally open up a business (all the stuff most people get wrapped up with before starting) — get started by just locking in your initial team, getting clear on what you want to build, validating it, initial wireframes and your off to the races.
+Lines to note: So before you choose a business name, or domain, make a logo, or legally open up a business (all the stuff most people get wrapped up with before starting) — get started by just locking in your initial team, getting clear on what you want to build, validating it, initial wireframes and you are off to the races.

 8. How Entrepreneurs Can Get Good Employees

 You’d think that’s obvious, but it’s not.
 This Reddit thread starts off as a devil’s advocate for all the entrepreneurs posting about how hard it is to get good employees.

 As this OP points out, it’s almost impossible to live on minimum wage these days, mostly because of inflation rising quicker than minimum wage laws; $9 hour today is only equivalent to $5.63 in 1995, or $7.22 in 2005.

 If you want good employees for your hotel or restaurant, you need to pay them a wage that makes them not only value themselves but value their job.
 It’s easier to make them want to deal with customers when they don’t feel that they are working for pennies.
 Spend a little more to earn a lot more.